 ACTIVITIES MAX.
 Hours DOCUMENTATION 1.
 Individual curriculum work.
 Max.
 30 hours Product 2.
 Reading Professional Literature Max.
 30 hours Summary (1 pg per book) 3.
 Travel with planned classroom utilization.
 Max.
 30 hours per trip Product 4.
-Teaching other professionals. (ex.
-You will teach someone how to use google docs or do a DRA.)
+Teaching, Coaching, or Evaluating other professionals.
 Max.
 30 hours Time log 5.
-Prep and presentation time for Staff Development Presentations.
+Prep and presentation time for Staff Development Presentations/Opportunities.
 This includes presenting at conferences.
 Max.
 30 hours Time log 6.
 Research about educational programs Max.
 15 Hours Time log 7.
 Plan and Execute a community event for students and families.
-Max.
+(Virtual or In-Person event) Max.
 15 Hours per event Time log, program, product

-- > Teaching ESY, Math or Reading camp for which you are paid for do not qualify. - > Curriculum work you are paid per diem or stipend rate to do cannot be used.
+- Fraching ESY, Math or Reading camp for which you are paid for do not qualify. - Curriculum work you are paid for cannot be used. - Activities that are part of a stipend's job description do not qualify.

-Adopted: 11/14/19
+Adopted: 6/13/20